+on, 20, at , Ohio.

+SIGN AND PRINT YOUR NAME, THE DATE, AND LOCATION HERE Signature

+Printed Name

+[Choose Witnesses OR a Notary Ackno wledgment.]

+WITNESSES

-SIGN AND PRINT on, 20, at , Ohio.
-YOUR NAME, THE DATE, AND LOCATION HERE Signature Printed Name [Choose Witnesses OR a Notary Acknowle edgment.]
-WITNESSES [The following persons CANNOT serve as a witness to the Declaration: Your agent in your Health Care Power of Attorney The guardian of your person or estate, if any; Any alternate agent or guardian, if any; Anyone related to you by blood, marriage or adopt your spouse and children); Your attending physician; and The administrator of the nursing home where your care.] , if any; ption (for example, © 2005 National Hospice and Palliative Care Organization.
+[The following persons CANNOT serve as a witness to Declaration: Your agent in your Health Care Power of Attorn The guardian of your person or estate, if any; Any alternate agent or guardian, if any; Anyone related to you by blood, marriage or a your spouse and children); Your attending physician; and The administrator of the nursing home where care.] ney, if any; adoption (for example,

+© 2005 National Hospice and Palliative Care

 OHIO LIVING WILL DECLARATION - PAGE 10 OF 10

 WITNESS OR NOTARY ACKNOWLEDGMENT [Choose One]

 Witnesses .
 I attest that the Declarant signed or acknowledged this Living Will Declaration in my presence, and that the Declarant appears to be of sound mind and not under or subject to duress, fraud or undue influence.

 Witness 1

 Signature:

 HAVE YOUR WITNESSES SIGN, Print Name:

 DATE AND PRINT THEIR NAMES AND Address:

 ADDRESSES HERE Dated:, 20

 Witness 2

 Signature:

 Print Name:

 Address:

 Dated:, 20

 OR OR, if there are no witnesses,

 NOTARY ACKNOWLEDGMENT

-A NOTARY PUBLIC MUST COMPLETE State of Ohio County ofss.
+A NOTARY PUBLIC MUST COMPLETE THIS SECTION State of Ohio County ofss.

-THIS SECTION On, 20, before me, the undersigned Notary
+On, 20, before me, the undersigned Notary

 Public, personally appeared, declarant of the above Living Will Declaration, and who has acknowledged that (s)he executed the same for the purposes expressed therein.
 I attest that the declarant appears to be of sound mind and not under or subject to duress, fraud or undue influence.

 Notary Public

-© 2005 Notional My Commission Expires:
+My Commission Expires:

 © 2005 National Hospice and My Commission is Permanent:

 Palliative Care Organization.
 2019 Revised.
 Courtesy of CaringInfo 1731 King St., Suite 100, Alexandria, VA 22314 www.caringinfo.org, 800-658-8898